Best Rye Whiskey for Highball Cocktails

 How to make a rye whiskey highball

 The rye whiskey highball is beautifully simple: fill a tall glass with ice, pour two ounces of rye whiskey, and top with four to six ounces of your preferred mixer — ginger ale, club soda, tonic water, or ginger beer.
 Give it one gentle stir and garnish with a lemon twist or orange peel.
 The key to a great rye highball is choosing a whiskey with enough flavor to cut through the carbonation.
-Bottles in the 90–101 proof range like Bulleit 95, Wild Turkey 101, and Rittenhouse BiB deliver rye spice and sweetness that stay present even when diluted.
-Lower-proof options like Old Overholt and George Dickel Rye create lighter, more sessionable highballs perfect for warm weather.
+Bottles in the 90–101 proof range like Bulleit 95, New Riff Bottled in Bond, and Rittenhouse BiB deliver rye spice and sweetness that stay present even when diluted.
+Lower-proof, value-friendly options like George Dickel Rye create lighter, more sessionable highballs perfect for warm weather.

 The mixer you choose shapes the final drink as much as the whiskey.
 Ginger ale adds sweetness and warmth, ginger beer brings more heat and bite, club soda lets the rye’s natural flavors take center stage, and tonic water adds a bitter complexity that pairs especially well with herbal ryes like High West Double Rye.
+For the cleanest, most carbonated pour, chill both the glass and the mixer first and add the soda last with minimal stirring — the same technique that defines the crisp Japanese-style highball.
 Experimenting with different rye-and-mixer combinations is half the fun.

 How we chose these bottles